kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

 GRIT components:
 - GRIT-Manager: used as a control-plane component for GRIT, including all controllers and webhooks for checkpointing and restoration.
 - GRIT-Agent: used in both checkpointing and restoration workflows.
 It runs as Job Pod created by the GRIT-manager.
-- GRIT-runtime: it is a containerd shim sitting between kubelet and containerd, and used for executing CRIU commands, it will also coordinate with the GRIT-Agent during checkpointing and restoration.
+- GRIT-runtime: it is a pluggable container runtime sitting between kubelet and containerd, receiving control plane signal from GRIT-Agent. it ultimately calls CRIU tools to checkpoint and restore the container process.

 **Checkpoint Workflow**